I like to think of myself as financially responsible. Others call me "penny-pincher," "cheapskate," "hoarder."

 But I do pay for Hulu.

-And before you accuse me of anything: No, this isn’t a sponsored post.
-Hulu isn’t paying me jack to write this, although they definitely should.
+And before you accuse me of anything: No, this isn't a sponsored post.
+Hulu isn't paying me jack to write this, although they definitely should!
+I'm writing this of my own volition.

 Years ago, I vowed to never give Hulu a cent because the service was so bad.
-But after seeing how it has improved, I’ve changed my mind—and I actually think it’s unfair how much people still crap on Hulu.
-Here’s why I think Hulu is better than people let on and why it’s worth it.
+But after seeing how it has improved, I've changed my mind—Hulu isn't perfect, but it's really not that bad.

 What Sets Hulu Apart?

 In addition to Hulu, I also subscribe to Netflix and Amazon Prime.
 Aside from my VPN subscription, these are the only non-essential media-related subscription services I pay for.

-These are media publishing giants, which grants Hulu access to all kinds of licensed TV shows and movies that other streaming platforms simply can’t afford (sadly, even Netflix can’t afford license fees in the long-term).
+These are media publishing giants, which grants Hulu access to all kinds of licensed TV shows and movies that other streaming platforms can't afford or don't want to pay for (even Netflix can't afford to pay licensing fees in the long-term).

 Only Hulu offers up-to-date full backlogs of geeky TV shows like: